ircv3/ircv3-specifications/extensions/rename.md

 * Send the client a `PART` message for the old channel name, with part message matching the rename reason if given
 * Send the client a `JOIN` message followed by the usual messages that would be sent if the client had joined the new channel normally (`RPL_TOPIC`, `RPL_TOPICWHOTIME`, `RPL_NAMREPLY`, `RPL_ENDOFNAMES` etc).

-This fallback SHOULD NOT be used if the rename only changes the case of the channel name.
+This fallback SHOULD NOT be used if the rename only changes the case of the channel name, as defined by the [casemapping] in use on the server.

 If a server is using channel redirection, the `470` numeric (`ERR_LINKCHANNEL`) MAY be used with descriptive free-form text to redirect clients from the old channel to the new channel.
 This is a more ambiguous response and SHOULD NOT be used when the capability has been negotiated.